Midnight Hole NC – Great Smoky Mountain National Park

 There is a trail from the bathroom area to the trailhead.
 There are also bathrooms in the main parking area.

-Big Creek trail up to Midnight hole is an old railroad grade, and not steep, but it is a gradual climb all the way up to Midnight hole, at 1.4 mile in.
-Along the way, you'll hike creek side to Big Creek, which is gorgeous.
+Big Creek trail up to Midnight Hole is an old railroad grade, and not steep, but it is a gradual climb all the way up to Midnight Hole, at 1.4 miles in.
+Along the way, you'll hike creekside to Big Creek, which is gorgeous.

 Fall at Midnight Hole